 Run a Background Check NOW!

 Running a background check by SSN is typically considered one of the most comprehensive ways to get detailed information about someone – and for good reason.
 For a US citizen, a social security number is the most important identifying number – and the number most likely to be used to record legal and financial transactions.
+See this article on the purpose of having a Social Security Number and our article on how to validate an SSN.

 Indeed, USA Trace does offer an SSN Search option – you can try it out at the bottom of the page.
 However, though many people assume that using a social security number search is going to yield better results than other types of background checks, this may not actually be the case.